 - Arabic and Islamic studies

-Interested freshmen are urged to consult the director of undergraduate studies (DUS) or an instructor in their prospective area as early as possible in the fall, either to clarify their interests or to plan the best course of study for their needs and abilities.
+Interested first-year students are urged to consult the director of undergraduate studies (DUS) or an instructor in their prospective area as early as possible in the fall, either to clarify their interests or to plan the best course of study for their needs and abilities.
 Majors often obtain special museum, excavation, or linguistic experience at Yale or abroad.

-Courses particularly suitable for freshmen include:
+Courses particularly suitable for first-year students include:

 - NELC 001/ARCG 001, Egypt and Northeast Africa

 More advanced courses may require knowledge of a Near Eastern language.
 Students considering a major with a concentration in any of the languages taught by the department are encouraged to begin language study as early as possible, especially if they plan to study abroad.
-Students considering a major with a concentration in Arabic are encouraged to begin language study as freshmen.
+Students considering a major with a concentration in Arabic are encouraged to begin language study as first-year students.

 Placement examinations in Arabic and Hebrew will be held at the beginning of the fall term.
 Locations will be posted on the bulletin board of the department office, 320 York Street, Room 314.
 Placement examinations are also available in Persian and Turkish; interested students should consult the DUS.
-See also the Center for Language Study Web site for placement examinations information.
+See also the Center for Language Study Website for placement examinations information.